Skip to main content

 “Where is she?”
 I asked before even starting to read it.
 Lata shrugged cluelessly.

-“Yesterday she told me to come by in the morning to take some books.
-I walked into her room and she wasn’t there.
+“Yesterday, she told me to come by in the morning to take some books.
+I walked into her room, and she wasn’t there.
 The books were on the table.
-I assumed she was somewhere busy so I picked up the books and this fell from it.”
+I assumed she was somewhere busy, so I picked up the books, and this fell from them.”
 Lata was quick to explain.
 I read the letter.
 It said Bibha felt trapped in the house.
 Women were still prisoners of society.
 Her confinement in a free India was bothering her.
-So she left, to be with the man she loved because nobody here understood what love truly meant.
+So she left to be with the man she loved because nobody here understood what love truly meant.
 I crumbled the letter up in frustration.

 “Stupid woman!”
 I said under my breath.
 I checked my watch.